 The small entry area had a cabinet by the door for coffee and water, a closet on the opposite wall, and a bathroom to the left.
 It was nice to have these placed out of sight from the rest of the room.

 However, out of sight doesn’t mean they had something to hide.
-I really liked the dark tile in the bathroom and the modern styling of the faucets.
+I really liked the dark bathroom tile and the modern styling of the faucets.
 There may have been too many overhead lights for my taste, but I didn’t find much worth complaining about here.

 The bedroom was spacious without feeling empty.
 My king bed was plenty large, and though the lamps weren’t especially decorative, I liked that the switches were easy to find.
 Again, I didn’t find too much to complain about.
 The only offenses were two pet peeves: a television facing the bed and a desk facing away from the window.
 I prefer rooms that move the television to a less conspicuous location and that have the desk facing the window (that way you get a view while working and without any glare on a computer screen).